 TU won its first national campaign in 1965: stopping the construction of the Reichle dam on Montana's Big Hole River.
 Five years later, TU helped secure a ban on high-seas fishing for Atlantic salmon.
-And in 1971, TU took legal action to protect the last free-flowing stretch of the Little Tennessee
+Through TU's early history, the organization had a handful of large-scale projects or campaigns; however, most of TU's work involved local, instream projects largely implemented by volunteer-run chapters.